ChatTheatre/dgd-tools/README.md

 ## Using DidGood with your DGD Application

-DidGood needs you to specify a few things about each library you want to use.
-The easiest way to do that is with a library file (copied locally) or URL for downloading it - you can use a raw GitHub URL for this, for instance.
+DidGood needs a .goods file for each library you intend to use, or it needs the information that would normally have been in that .goods file.
+DidGood keeps its various settings in JSON.

 ## Creating the Goods